Vocal Tory right give Rishi Sunak a headache

 He has a "quiescent defeatism."

-And why the excitement, in some quarters, about these conferences: "Rishi has a backhanded ability to enthuse people in the opposite direction."
+These two conferences have generated excitement in some parts of the Tory Party.
+Asked why this was the case, my contact told me: "Rishi has a backhanded ability to enthuse people in the opposite direction."

 Ouch.